Methods Summary and Data Tables

 Figure A.2 | Graphic representation of the methodology for SDG trends

-Since the projections are based on past growth rates over several years, a country might have observed a decline in performance in the past year (for instance due to the impact of COVID-19) but still be considered as being on track.
-This methodology emphasizes long-term structural changes that have occurred since the adoption of the SDGs in 2015, rather than focusing on annual changes that may be temporary or cyclical.
-This year we introduced a refinement to the methodology whereby countries that currently exceed the target for an indicator but have seen a decrease since 2015 are assigned an orange arrow.
+Because projections are based on the growth rate over the last several years, a country might have observed a decline in performance in the past year (for instance due to the impact of COVID-19) but still be considered as being on track.
+This methodology emphasizes long-term structural changes over time since the adoption of the SDGs in 2015, and less so annual changes which may be cyclical or temporary.
+Countries that currently exceed an indicator target but have decreased since 2015, are assigned an orange arrow.
 This is because if the decreasing trend continues, the country may no longer meet the SDG target in the future.

 Status of SDG targets